How effective are your current defensive capabilities?

-In line with the continual improvement process that is at the core of a DevOps or ITIL approach, we consider a DPA as part of an ongoing process to identify areas for improvement through an iterative process of conducting DPAs and cyclically feeding lessons learned back into the process improvement mechanisms we put into place to improve the efficiency and effectiveness of current and future capabilities.
-The DPA can serve as a formal check in the Plan-Do-Check-Act process improvement cycle.
+We consider a DPA as part of an ongoing process to identify areas for improvement through an iterative process of conducting DPAs and cyclically feeding lessons learned back into the process improvement mechanisms we put into place to improve the efficiency and effectiveness of current and future capabilities.
+The DPA can serve as a formal “check” in the Plan-Do-Check-Act process improvement cycle.
 As such, the DPA will serve to mature day-to-day operations.